laurent22/joplin/packages/server/README.md

 POSTGRES_HOST=localhost
 ```

-Ensure that the provided database and user exist as Joplin server will not create them.
+Ensure that the provided database and user exist as Joplin Server will not create them.
 When running on macOS or Windows through Docker Desktop, a mapping of localhost is made automatically.
 On Linux, you can add `--net=host --add-host=host.docker.internal:127.0.0.1` to the `docker run` command line to make the mapping happen.
 Any other `POSTGRES_HOST` than localhost or 127.0.0.1 should work as expected without further action.

 ### Using docker-compose